Tom Watson (golfer): Amateur career

+Professional career

 PGA Tour

-1970s

 Watson joined the PGA Tour in 1971.
 He hired Bruce Edwards to be his caddie for the first time at the 1973 St. Louis tournament held at Norwood Hills Country Club, and the two connected, with Edwards caddying for Watson at most events after that for a period of many years.

 Watson contended in a major championship for the first time at the U.S. Open in 1974 at Winged Foot, but he faded badly in the final round after having the 54-hole lead.
 Following this disappointment, Watson was approached in the locker room by legendary retired player Byron Nelson, a broadcaster at the event, who offered encouragement, insight and assistance.
 Nelson and Watson spoke briefly at that time, with Nelson saying he liked Watson's game and aggressiveness, and offered to help him improve.
 Watson, although disappointed by his weak finish, was flattered to receive Nelson's interest.
 However, the two men did not manage to get together to work on golf in depth until several months later, when Watson played in the Tour's Byron Nelson Classic in the Dallas area, and visited Nelson's nearby home.
 The two men would eventually develop a close and productive teacher-student relationship and friendship; Nelson had similarly mentored the young rising star Ken Venturi during the 1950s.

 Only two weeks after the Winged Foot collapse in 1974, Watson won his first Tour title at the Western Open near Chicago, coming from six shots back in the final round at Butler National.
 With Nelson's guidance on swing mechanics and course management, and determined hard work, Watson's game advanced quickly, and he won his first major championship, the 1975 Open Championship, on his first appearance in the event in Britain.
 Watson holed a 20-foot putt for a birdie on the 72nd hole to tie Jack Newton.
 The following day Watson won an 18-hole playoff at Carnoustie by a stroke, carding a 71 to Newton's 72.
 Watson was able to gain the upper hand in the playoff after chipping in for an eagle at the 14th hole.
 Watson is one of only four players since World War II to have won the Open Championship on their debut, the others being Ben Hogan (1953), Tony Lema (1964) and Ben Curtis (2003).

 Watson won his second major championship and his first green jacket as Masters champion in 1977 after a duel with Jack Nicklaus.
 During the final round, Watson stood on the 17th green tied with Nicklaus for the lead.
 Watson holed a 20-foot putt for a birdie to go one stroke ahead of Nicklaus.
 Watson's par on the 18th hole won him the Masters title by two strokes after Nicklaus had a bogey on the 18th.